 The church of St John the Baptist, Bollington was built in 1834 and dedicated in 1835.
 It was originally a “chapel of ease” for the parish of Prestbury – then the largest parish in the Chester diocese – and Bollington did not become a parish in its own right until 1842.
 The “Clergy List” continued to list Bollington as a church within the Prestbury parish until 1890.
 The first incumbents did not therefore have the status and title of “Vicar”.
-In fact, although often referred to as “Vicars”, the incumbents from George Palmer to Frederick Richardson had the legal title of “Perpetual Curate” until (at least) 1868.
+In fact, although often referred to as “Vicars”, the incumbents from George Palmer to Charles Brooke Gwynne had the legal title of “Perpetual Curate”.

 [Some of the historical parish details included here are taken from “Bollington Parish Church 1834-1984” and most of the photographs are from Bollington Photo Archive and used with permission]